TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Conclusion

 \section{Conclusion}

-\Func errors are often overlooked in accessibility evaluation and quality assurance due to their complexity and lack of tool support. \toolName expands current automated accessibility error checking by focusing on interactive tasks and automating the evaluation of these tasks using a multi-agent approach.
+\add{In this paper, we introduced the concept of} ``\func errors'' \add{that} are often overlooked in accessibility evaluation and quality assurance due to their complexity and lack of tool support. \toolName expands current automated accessibility error checking by focusing on interactive tasks and automating the evaluation of these tasks using a multi-agent approach.
 Our results show the potential of agent-driven accessibility evaluation and simulated user testing in identifying accessibility errors.
 By enabling earlier and more comprehensive detection of \func issues, \toolName can support app developers and QA professionals in creating more inclusive mobile experiences.
 Future work can explore the integration of rule-based checkers and programmatic crawlers to improve error detection rate.
 Opportunities also exist for conducting code-level analysis and generating remedies to remove the errors.

+\begin{acks} This work was supported in part by a \grantsponsor{google}{Google Research Award}{} and by an \grantsponsor{amazon}{AWS Agentic AI Amazon Research Award}{}.
+Any opinions, findings, conclusions or recommendations expressed in our work are those of the authors and do not necessarily reflect those of any supporter. \end{acks}